These 4th of July side dishes are so good you’ll want to make them all summer long.

 Cucumbers and tomatoes don’t exactly conjure up mouthwatering images.
-This cucumber tomato salad, however, is the stuff of dreams.
+This cucumber salad with tomato, however, is the stuff of dreams.

 Full of sliced cucumbers, Roma tomatoes, avocados, red onions, and parsley, it’s vibrant, fresh, and delightfully crisp.

-Finished with red wine vinaigrette, this is an exciting salad that pairs beautifully with grilled meats.
+Finished with red wine vinaigrette, this exciting cucumber salad is the perfect side to hearty grilled meats.

 This artichoke millet power salad is another healthy addition to your 4th of July celebration.

 It’s a light and rejuvenating salad filled with millet (a quinoa-like grain), cannellini beans, artichoke hearts, tomatoes, and olives.